Should We Use Translation When Teaching and Learning Vocabulary?

 Is There a Need For Translation?

 Translation into the student's native or first language is unnecessary in many cases when teaching English vocabulary to speakers of other languages.
 For many years traditional linguists have advocated translating all new vocabulary into the student's native language before he or she is ready to read or speak an unfamiliar passage.
-I will show in this hub that a complete reliance on translation is often not needed and detrimental to the student when learning English.
+I will show in this article that a complete reliance on translation is often not needed and detrimental to the student when learning English.

 The Traditional Method of Teaching Vocabulary